-Sometime in 2005, Raji Thron kindly pointed out to me that crazy wisdom had been first mentioned by Chogyam Trungpa Rinpoche in Boulder, Colorado in 1971!
+Sometime in 2005, a dear friend and yoga master, Raji Thron, kindly pointed out to me that crazy wisdom had been first mentioned by Chogyam Trungpa Rinpoche in Boulder, Colorado in 1971!
 This connection was more auspicious than incidental.

 Trungpa Rinpoche is world famous with his founding of Naropa University, his work with Allen Ginsberg.
 I had my own meditative retreats to Shambhala Mountain Center as a practicing Buddhist to reflect upon.
 There was even a wonderful film named Crazy Wisdom about the live and times of Trungpa Rinpoche that I saw.

 Of course, the meaning now was more complicated than I had anticipated but also more nuanced:

 In the Buddhist scriptures, a crazy-wisdom person is described as “He who subdues whatever needs to be subdued and destroys whatever needs to be destroyed.”
 Whatever your neurosis demands, when you relate with a crazy-wisdom person, you get hit with that.
 Crazy-wisdom presents you with a mirror reflection.
 A mirror will not compromise with you.
 If you don’t like what you see, there’s no point in blaming the mirror.